ccnmtl/3demos/README.md

-This is a math visualization environment developed by Drew Youngren and the Columbia Center for Teaching and Learning.
+This is a math visualization environment developed by Drew Youngren and the Columbia University Center for Teaching and Learning.

 ## Get started